 The fixed rate HECM eliminates the uncertainty of adjustable-rate mortgages.
 With the HECM Fixed Rate loan, the borrower has the comfort of knowing exactly what their interest rate will be for the life of the loan, the certainty that the rate will never increase, and will know exactly how much interest will accumulate over the life of the loan.
 With this option borrowers will have the comfort of knowing exactly how much their estate will owe at the time their house is sold.
 Any available funds have to be dispersed at closing.

 Adjustable Rate Option

 The adjustable rate reverse mortgages have by far been the most popular reverse mortgage loan to date.
-They are based off of the LIBOR Index and the rate can adjust monthly.
+They are based off of the CMT Index and the rate can adjust monthly.
 The adjustable option allows the funds available to be paid out as a lump sum, line of credit, tenure payment, or any combination.
 This option may make more money available to the homeowner over the long term.

 Reverse Mortgage for Purchases

 Starting in January 2009, FHA began insuring reverse mortgage loans for seniors to purchase homes.
 This program allows a senior to obtain a reverse mortgage, which does not have required monthly mortgage payments, to cover a large percentage of the purchase price.
 This allows seniors to keep more of their cash liquid for living expenses that they may have used to buy the house outright.